Visual Instruction Pretraining for Domain-Specific Foundation Models: Experiments

 \section{Experiments}

 This section offers a rigorous assessment of ViTP’s finetuning capabilities on various downstream tasks from both remote-sensing and medical imaging domains.
-Dataset statistics and task specifications are summarized in Table~\ref{tab:det_datasets}.
-This section presents our experimental setup, a thorough analysis of the results, and an ablation study.
+We present our experimental setup, a thorough analysis of the results, and an ablation study.
 We demonstrate ViTP's superior performance compared to existing state-of-the-art methods and analyze its efficiency and robustness.
 The best score is indicated in \textbf{bold}, while the second-best score is \underline{underlined}.

+\textit{Implementation details, dataset descriptions, additional experiments on general-domain datasets, and extended analyzes are provided in the \textbf{Supplementary Material}.}